-Any student who does not have evidence on file in Enrollment Services by February 15, 2020 indicating that these requirements will be met by the end of Spring 2020 semester (prior to the beginning of the first Nursing course) will not be considered for the Track 2: Advanced Placement Option for LPN Transition program.
+Any student who does not have evidence on file in Enrollment Services by the February 15 application deadline indicating that these requirements will be met by the end of Summer semester (prior to the beginning of the first Nursing course) will not be considered for the Track 2: Advanced Placement Option for LPN Transition track or curriculum.

-A 2.5 curricular grade point average (GPA) for the following five general education courses: BIO 141, ENG 111, SDV 100, PSY 230 and ITE 119 is required for the nursing program.
+A 2.5 curricular grade point average (GPA) for the following six general education courses: BIO 141, ENG 111, SDV 100, PSY 230, LBR 105, and NUR 135 is required for the nursing program.
 These courses must be completed prior to enrollment in any nursing (NSG) courses.